 The office of Student Life & Activities supports recognized clubs and student organizations by providing administrative oversight of the clubs and through direct advisement of the Student Life Board, the group that recognizes clubs and organizations on campus and which provides additional program funding through its Finance Committee.

-- Club Re-Registration
+Club Re-Registration

-The virtual registration form includes a request for a list of club leaders, a club roster, an advisor agreement and a request for the most current club constitution (if not on file).
+The re-registration form includes a request for a list of club leaders, a club roster, an advisor agreement and a request for the most current club constitution (if not on file).
 Each Brookdale club must have at least 10 currently registered students as members (inclusive of both executive and general members) and a Brookdale employee who is willing to serve as an advisor in order to maintain its active status.

-Virtual forms are due within the first month of the Fall semester.
-If a club misses the Fall deadline, they can also re-register in the beginning of the spring semester.
-The information on your roster is entered into an online database, and is used when you propose virtual events and activities to check membership.
-Please make sure, as membership changes, that you are updating the office of Student Life & Activities by submitting an electronic Club Roster Add/Drop Form found on our Online Club Forms webpage (after the initial re-registration form has already been submitted).
+The information on your roster is entered into an online database, and is used when you propose events and activities to check membership.
+Please make sure, as membership changes after initial registration, that you are updating the office of Student Life & Activities by submitting a Club Roster Add/Drop Form throughout the year as needed.

 If you have any questions about this process please contact Student Life & Activities.